Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 The stunning design and unique beauty of Vizcaya is why in 1994 the estate was designated as a National Historic Landmark.

-And since then, it has remained one of America’s most popular and also most beautiful museums and is a must-stop on any Miami itinerary.
+And since then, it has remained one of America’s most popular and also most beautiful museums and is a must-stop on any Miami trip.

 South Beach is arguably the most recognizable neighborhood in all of Miami!
 With a nickname like the ‘Sun and Fun capital of the world’, it is easy to figure out why!